Wfuentes1/Property-Markeyplace/README.md

 # Getting Started
-use git clone https://github.com/Wfuentes1/Property-Marketplace.git to get project repo from command line
+use git clone https://github.com/Wfuentes1/Property-Markeyplace.git to get project repo from command line.
+When angular is open in vscode use ng s -o to run the server on the browser

+project2-spring/ProjectTwo is to be open in in Intellji IDEA

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

+# Contributors
+Elliot Culbertson

+Shane Moorhead

 ## Development server